em77/kijiji_scraper/README.md

 It's ready to run on your server.
 Set a cron job to run it as often as you like.

 ### Additional info
-`last_href_file.txt` will store the last URL to be posted for your search so that the program can be restarted without losing track of the most recent URL e-mailed to you. `email_log.txt` will be created and will keep a log of Sendgrid's responses for debugging purposes.
+`last_scraped_log.txt` will store the last URL to be posted for your search so that the program can be restarted without losing track of the most recent URL e-mailed to you. `email_log.txt` will be created and will keep a log of Sendgrid's responses for debugging purposes.